 Focusing on decay and isolation of the mundane as the primary subject matter, she uses tonal palette and visual noise to amplify the passage of time and the bleak side of ordinary landscapes.
 Her work has been shown at Staple Goods, The Front, and the Ogden Museum of Southern Art, among others.

-She received a BA in film production from the University of New Orleans, and a MFA in painting from Tulane University where she learned to paint inside a studio without paintbrushes.
+She received a BA in film production from the University of New Orleans, and a MFA in painting from Tulane University where she learned to paint without paintbrushes.

 Click HERE to sign up with your email address to receive news and updates directly from the artist.
 We respect your privacy.